stepas-toliautas/enccs-instructor-training/content/interactive-teaching.md

 We will use a [rubric](http://carpentries.github.io/instructor-training/demos_rubric/) (used during The Carpentries teaching demos) to help take notes.

-Each person in the class add one point to a 2x2 grid on a whiteboard or in the shared notes without duplicating any points.
+Each person in the class adds one point to a 2x2 grid on a whiteboard or in the shared notes without duplicating any points.
 For online instructor training event, use breakout room (4-5 persons per group) to facilitate discussion.
 Then each group reports to the shared notes.